juice-shop/pwning-juice-shop/part2/race-condition.md

 * Every user is (almost) immediately associated with the review they "liked" to prevent abuse of that functionality
-* Did you really think clicking the "like" button five times in a row _really fast_ would be enough to solve a :star::star::star::star::star::star: challenge?
+* Did you really think clicking the "like" button three times in a row _really fast_ would be enough to solve a :star::star::star::star::star::star: challenge?